-Applicants may request any amount of funding up to a maximum of \$25,000 in total funding over a maximum of 12 months.
+Applicants may request any amount of funding up to a maximum of \$25,000 in total funding over a maximum of 12 months (ie, for each event held within a 12-month period).
 Grant funds may be used to pay for clinical services, navigation services, salary and benefits, project supplies, clinical supplies, equipment rental, costs for outreach and education of populations, costs for data collection and travel of project personnel to project site(s).
 In medically underserved counties, funds may be requested for the transportation of participants to the program site.